Contact Matt: Email or 273-4020

 Julia, Sharleen, Steve, and Terry can be reached at x6-5330.

-Sort rates are: $34 setup fee and $92 an hour billing, with a 1 hour minimum.
+Sort rates include a setup fee and an hourly charge with a 1 hour minimum.
 Time is then billed to the minute.
 Time billed will be time reserved, unless you run long, then the extra time will be added to the bill.
 Bills are sent out at the end of the month.

 Please direct all billing questions to Matt Cochran .